Practice Management Blog

 Pros

-• You can cover the service, staff, rent and utility costs you have incurred during the appointment’s time slot.
+• You can cover the service, staff, rent and utility costs incurred during the appointment’s time slot.

 • A client’s failure to arrive negatively impacts the environment from a spatial and human-resource perspective.